Message to Australians in Mexico, Central America, Cuba and the Dominican Republic regarding Australian Passport services during COVID-19

-The Embassy can provide you with a list of recognised translators.
-Please request a list from the Passport Office in Mexico City at [email protected] or by phone at +5255 1101 2256.
+The Embassy can provide you with a list of recognised translators on request, please email [email protected] or phone +5255 1101 2256.

-A Referee/Guarantor is required for the PC8 (Application for an Australia Passport Overseas) only.
-If you do not know an Australian who can meet the requirements as your Referee/Guarantor at section 11 on page 3 of the application, you may use a Referee/Guarantor who does not hold an Australian passport as long as he or she is currently employed in one of the approved professional or occupation groups listed below, and:
+A Referee/Guarantor is required for first time applicants only.
+If you do not know an Australian who can meet the requirements as your Referee/Guarantor at section 11 of the application, you may use a Referee/Guarantor who does not hold an Australian passport as long as he or she is currently employed in one of the approved professional or occupation groups listed below, and:

 - is not related to you by birth or marriage,

 - is not in a de facto relationship with you,

 - does not live at the same address,

 - is over 18 years of age,